5 Best Boxing Headgears on the Market | Simply Explained

 Pros: High quality, almost full protection, lightweight

-Cons: No back of the head protection, price, artificial leather
+Cons: No back-of-the-head protection, price, artificial leather

 -